rob-1393/Demland-Scheduling/MySQL_DB/README.md

 I have not tested any of this on any non-debian-based distribution, nor Windows or MacOS.

 # How to add the database:
+`mysql -u root -p DatabaseName < DatabaseFileName.sql`

+The command to make a MySQL database into a file reverses the "<", adds the single-transaction flag, and uses the "mysqldump" command.

 `mysqldump -u root -p --single-transaction DatabaseName > DatabaseFileName.sql`

-The command to add a MySQL database from a file reverses the ">", removes the single-transaction flag, and uses the standard "mysql" command.

-`mysql -u root -p DatabaseName < DatabaseFileName.sql`